Francois-Coleongco/LoadBalancer/README.md

 ## Usage

-Start the Redis store and Redis CLI:
+Start the Redis store and Redis CLI (this is what your backend will talk to in order to retrieve session data):

 ```
 docker run -d -p 6379:6379 --name lb_redis_store redis